Bone Marrow Transplant

 Healthcare providers.
-These include doctors who specialize in oncology, hematology, immunology, and bone
+These include healthcare providers who specialize in oncology, hematology, immunology,

-He or she will give information, and manage the testing and follow-up care.
+They'll give information and manage the testing and follow-up care.

 Social workers.
-These are healthcare providers who will help your family deal with many issues that
+These are providers who will help you and your family deal with many issues that

-may arise.
+may come up.
 Issues may include lodging and transportation, finances, and legal issues.

 Dietitians.
-These are healthcare providers who will help you meet your nutritional needs before
+These are providers who will help you meet your nutritional needs before and after

-and after the transplant.
-They will work closely with you and your family.
+the transplant.
+They'll work closely with you and your family.

 Physical therapists.
-These are healthcare providers who will help you recover and become strong after
+These are providers who will help you recover and become physically strong after

-Pastoral care.
-Chaplains can give spiritual care and support.
+Spiritual care.
+Hospital chaplains can give spiritual care and support.

 Other team members.
 Several other team members will assess you before the transplant.
-And they will
+And they'll give

 A detailed assessment is done by the bone marrow transplant team.
 The decision for